 It is recommended that the boilers listed in the table above be replaced with boilers operating at higher efficiency listed in table below.
-The existing steam boilers will be replaced with new higher efficiency units, which will still operate at 5% to 10% more efficient than the existing boilers.
+New condensing hot water boilers have thermal efficiencies that range from 88% - 95% depending on the return hot water temperature from the heating loop.
+With proper

-New boiler sizes and quantities will be based on the heat load of the building with redundancy and will take into account the existing system sizing and level of redundancy.
+New boiler sizes and quantities will be based on the heat load of the building with redundancy, take into account the existing system sizing and level of redundancy.